ibm-wsc/cloud-native-linuxone/docs/full-dev-pipeline/pipeline.md

     ![MySQL Task](../images/Part1/MySQLTemplateTask.png)

-    **Display Name**

-    ``` bash
+    ``` bash title="Display Name"
     mysql-deploy
     ```

-    **SCRIPT**

-    ``` bash
+    ``` bash title="SCRIPT"
     oc process openshift//mysql-ephemeral -p MYSQL_USER=petclinic -p MYSQL_PASSWORD=petclinic -p MYSQL_ROOT_PASSWORD=petclinic -p MYSQL_DATABASE=petclinic | oc apply -f -
     ```

+    and an empty `ARGS` value.

+    !!! warning "No help please!"
+        Make sure `help` is deleted from the `ARGS` section (click the - button to delete the default help args line).

     !!! note "Simply Click Away"
-        Once you have entered the string into the `SCRIPT` section, just click away (i.e. on a regular section of the page) to get the configuration menu to go away and keep the new value(s) you just entered for the task.
+        Once you have entered the string into the `SCRIPT` section and deleted the help arg, just click away (i.e. on a regular section of the page) to get the configuration menu to go away and keep the new value(s) you just entered for the task.

     !!! question "What is `oc process` doing?"
         `oc process` is processing the [OpenShift template](https://docs.openshift.com/container-platform/4.7/openshift_images/using-templates.html#templates-overview_using-templates){target="_blank" rel="noopener noreferrer"} for the `mysql-ephemeral` database with the parameters given via a series of `-p` arguments and finally `oc apply -f -` ensures that any missing components will be recreated.

-    !!! warning "No help please!"
-        Make sure `help` is deleted from the `ARGS` section (it will be greyed out once deleted) or bad things will happen (i.e. the help screen will come up instead of the proper command running).

 2. Add a `mysql-rollout-wait` task